adrienbrault/instructrice/README.md

 - [symfony/serializer][sf_serializer] integration to deserialize LLMs outputs
 - Streaming first/only.
 Partial JSON parsing/deserialization.
 - A set of pre-configured LLMs with the best settings.
 Just set your API keys and try the different models.
 No need to know about json mode, function calling, etc.
+  - Start for free offline with Ollama with models like Llama3, Mixtral, Hermes2Pro.
+  - Then move on to GPT-4, Claude
+  - Try crazy fast providers like Groq or Fireworks
+  - Without worrying about the differences in APIs and availabilities of json/tools/streaming.

 ## Installation and Usage